atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **Why important**: These tests provide confidence that the system works correctly in both normal use cases and edge cases.
 They catch regressions when code changes and document expected behavior for future developers.

 **b.
 Confidence**

+- How confident are you that your scheduler works correctly?
+- What edge cases would you test next if you had more time?

 **Confidence Level: ⭐⭐⭐⭐⭐ (5/5 stars)**